mpv-player/mpv/README.md

 Compiling with full features requires development files for several external libraries.
 Below is a list of some important requirements.

-The mpv build system uses *waf* but we don't store it in your source tree.
+The mpv build system uses *waf*, but we don't store it in your source tree.
 The script './bootstrap.py' will download the latest version of waf that was tested with the build system.